-Content marketing isn’t new but has undoubtedly grown in the last year, with 82% of marketers using content marketing in their strategies.
-Marketers interested in boosting their organic search traffic should be producing more content as search is the number one traffic source to blogs across all industries.
+Content marketing isn’t new but has undoubtedly grown in the last year, with 82% of marketers using online content in their strategy.
+Marketing professionals interested in boosting their organic search traffic should produce more content, as search is the number one traffic source to blogs across all industries.
 (SEMrush)

-There are several content formats and styles, but list articles are getting 2x more shares than other blog formats, and the top-performing articles in the marketing industry are over 5,700 words in length.
+There are several content marketing trends to note regarding formats and styles.
+But list articles are getting 2x more shares than other blog formats, and the top-performing articles in the marketing industry are over 5,700 words in length.
 (SEMrush)

 Key content marketing statistics